Yatrogenesis/PP25-AGI_AES_STANDARD_ARTICULO/ARTICLE_EN.md

 ### A 256-Level Scale with 8-Bit Precision

-The **AGI Autonomy Evaluation Standard** introduces a paradigm shift in artificial general intelligence evaluation through a **256-level** (0-255) scale, providing unprecedented granularity in measuring autonomous capabilities.
+The **AGI-AES Evaluation Framework - Scientific Paper** introduces a paradigm shift in artificial general intelligence evaluation through a **256-level** (0-255) scale, providing unprecedented granularity in measuring autonomous capabilities.

 #### Why Exactly 256 Levels?